Nothing creates a mood quite like burning candles.

 I have been known to go through 300+ pounds of wax in a few months.
 That’s extreme of course.
 I also have been known to not make any candles for a few years.

 I give away and/or sell the majority of them.
-I’ve never made much of a profit, but a few sales helps to justify the expenditure and gives me an excuse to make more.
+I’ve never made much of a profit, but a few sales help to justify the expenditure and gives me an excuse to make more.
 That is good enough for me!
 People always tell me I should build a candle business and I am flattered.
-But honesty, the profit margin would suck unless I charged a hundred bucks for something similar to what you can buy at WalMart for ten.
+But honestly, the profit margin would suck unless I charged a hundred bucks for something similar to what you can buy at WalMart for ten.

 People love getting candles as gifts.
 Honestly, I have never met anyone who did not like candles, assuming they like the color and scent.
 Most men are not going to like a pink candle with glitter but give them one that is brown and orange and they’ll probably love it.

 When I first started making candles I hated the thought of burning them.
-Certainly I got over that silliness and decided burning them just gives me another excuse to make more.
+Certainly, I got over that silliness and decided burning them just gives me another excuse to make more.

 When people ask me what it takes to make candles, I usually reply that the most important thing is a willingness to mess up your kitchen.
 (I have better directions below) Candle making is quite messy but to tell you the truth, I’ve always loved the freedom to make messes. 🙂

 Actually wax is not that terribly hard to clean up if you let it solidify first.
 This is assuming it has spilled onto on a flat surface like a table and not the fuzzy carpet.
 Carpet stains can be an absolute nightmare to remove.
 You will need to tackle them with an effective stain removal solution similar to this – https://www.bissell.com/carpet-and-floor-cleaning-formulas.
 A razor works well to scrape it up.
-I also buy some kind of citrus oil that melts wax and makes clean up pretty easy.
+I also buy some kind of citrus oil that melts the wax and makes clean up pretty easy.

-Of course I take preventive measures to minimize messiness.
+Of course, I take preventive measures to minimize messiness.
 I cover all my counters in aluminum foil and wax paper.
 I add a new layer when they get covered so after days of candle making I have 20 or so layers of foil and wax paper.
 I just peel it off and throw it away.
 I use drop cloths for the floor.
 Wax is easy to spill and it gets all over the place.
-When wax is hot, it is the consistency of water so dribbles everywhere.
+When the wax is hot, it is the consistency of water so dribbles everywhere.
 Candle making is a mess and really takes over the kitchen!